Magnolia Grow Guide

 - Build up a rounded mound of soil in the middle of the planting hole.
 Place the root crown on top of the mounded soil so that the top of the crown will be at ground level.
 Spread the side roots out over the mounded soil while backfilling the hole.
 Work the soil in and around the roots.
 When the hole is half filled, give it and the roots a good soaking of water.
 When the water has drained, readjust the depth of the stem if necessary and finish filling the hole.
 Gently tamp the soil down with your hands.

 - Use your hands to build up a 3-6 inch high embankment of soil on the ground over the outside of the root zone.
 This will help impound water over the roots while it sinks into the soil.
 Water thoroughly.
-Spread 3-6 inches of an organic mulch over the root zone and beyond to help hold in soil moisture.
+Spread 3-6 inches of an organic mulch over the root zone and beyond to help hold in soil moisture at the base of the tree.
 You can use hay, straw, leaves, pine needles, grass clippings or compost.
 Do not use mushroom compost as this contains lime and will raise the pH.

 Caring for Your Magnolia